goodbyekansas/nedryland/examples/hello/hello.md

 after a nix-build -A pythonHello in `result/bin/hello`.

 ## numpy-wrapper
-This python utility creates a function that returns an array.
+This python library creates a function that returns an array.
 This wrapper is used in `hello`.